python-dulwich

 Subpackage Descriptions

 single Dulwich ======= This is the Dulwich project.
 It aims to provide an interface to git repos (both local and remote) that doesn't call out to git directly but instead uses pure Python. **Main website**: **License**: Apache License, version 2 or GNU General Public License, version 2 or later.
 SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-or-later The project is named after the part of London that Mr. and Mrs. Git live in the particular Monty Python sketch.
 Differences with other Python Git libraries ------------------------------------------- Unlike other Python Git libraries, Dulwich is available as a standalone package that doesn't depend on git (like GitPython) being installed or any native code (like pygit2).
 This comes at the cost of speed, but makes it easier to deploy in environments where git isn't available or where it's important to have a pure Python implementation.
 To improve performance, Dulwich includes optional Rust bindings that can be used to speed up low-level operations.
 Installation ------------ By default, Dulwich' setup.py will attempt to build and install the optional Rust extensions.
 The reason for this is that they significantly improve the performance since some low-level operations that are executed often are much slower in CPython.
 If you don't want to install the Rust bindings, specify the --pure argument to setup.py:: $ python setup.py --pure install or if you are installing from pip:: $ pip install --no-binary dulwich dulwich --config-settings "--build-option=--pure" Note that you can also specify --build-option in a `requirements.txt `_ file, e.g. like this:: dulwich --config-settings "--build-option=--pure" Getting started --------------- Dulwich comes with both a lower-level API and higher-level plumbing ("porcelain").
 For example, to use the lower level API to access the commit message of the last commit:: >>> from dulwich.repo import Repo >>> r = Repo('.') >>> r.head() '57fbe010446356833a6ad1600059d80b1e731e15' >>> c = r[r.head()] >>> c >>> c.message 'Add note about encoding.\n' And to print it using porcelain:: >>> from dulwich import porcelain >>> porcelain.log('.', max_entries=1) -------------------------------------------------- commit: 57fbe010446356833a6ad1600059d80b1e731e15 Author: Jelmer Vernooij Date: Sat Apr 29 2017 23:57:34 +0000 Add note about encoding.
-Further documentation --------------------- The dulwich documentation can be found in docs/ and built by running make doc.
-It can also be found [on the web].
-Help ---- There is a *#dulwich* IRC channel on the [OFTC], and
+Compatibility with Git ---------------------- Dulwich aims to provide full wire-format and repository format compatibility with C Git, while maintaining a pure Python implementation that doesn't depend on git being installed.
+This means that Dulwich and C Git can be used interchangeably on the same repository.

 Configuration Switches (platform-specific settings discarded)